- Download our Moving to Adelaide Guide (PDF)

 Driving in Adelaide is often necessary if you live outside the city centre, as public transport can be limited in suburban areas.
 Most find owning a car makes life easier, particularly when commuting from the suburbs or getting around with family.

 You can use a licence from your home country for the first 90 days after arriving in Australia.
-After that, you’ll need to switch to a South Australian driving licence.
+After that, you must switch to a South Australian driving licence.

-Adelaide’s roads are generally in good condition, although you might run into some congestion during peak hours or struggle with parking in busier areas.
+Although you might run into some congestion during peak hours or struggle with parking in busier areas, Adelaide's roads are largely in good condition.

 Read more about getting an Aussie driving licence in Transport and Driving in Australia.